Western Kentucky vs. Florida International NCAA Football Odds, Plays and Insights | October 23, 2021

 Western Kentucky vs. Florida International College Football Odds, Plays and Insights

-A pair of the nation's most prolific passing offenses meet when the Western Kentucky Hilltoppers (2-4, 0-0 C-USA) take college football's first-ranked passing offense into a matchup with the Florida International Panthers (1-5, 0-0 C-USA), who have the No. 12 passing offense, on Saturday, October 23, 2021.
-The Hilltoppers are massive, 17-point favorites.
-The point total for the contest is set at 75.5.
+The Western Kentucky Hilltoppers (2-4, 0-0 C-USA), who have college football's first-ranked passing offense, take on the Florida International Panthers (1-5, 0-0 C-USA) and their 12th-ranked passing attack on Saturday, October 23, 2021.
+The Hilltoppers are heavy, 15-point favorites.
+The game's over/under is set at 76.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.